-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S, Nintendo Switch

-Skyrim is so good it has been re-released on seemingly every device that has a screen.
+Skyrim is so good that it’s been re-released on seemingly every device that has a screen.
 In fact, The Elder Scrolls V is so influential that a lot of games on this list can trace their roots back to it.
-That’s not to say it feels outdated either.
-Skyrim plays as well today as it did when it was released on the Xbox 360/PS3.
-Better on newer consoles given all the versions that have been released and improved upon since then.
+That’s not to say it feels outdated either–the game plays better today than it did back in 2011 following tons of rereleases and upgrades.
 This fantasy RPG game is so good it’s arguably the reason that Bethesda hasn’t released The Elder Scrolls VI.
 If that doesn’t make it worth playing, nothing will.

 #11 GTA Series [Mention all games]